-Important: To prevent losing umlauts inside LDAP filters during export/import, only the Utf-8 file format is supported.
+Note: To prevent losing umlauts inside LDAP filters during export/import, only the Utf-8 file format is supported.

 - Modify the output CSV file in Excel or text file editor, adding a new row per Dynamic Group, and copying the exported data as an example.

 - Run the tool, pointing to the prepared file, to import Dynamic Groups to Cayosoft Administrator.